ndrezn/nathandrezner.com/_posts/2023-04-24-wikipedia-transit.md

 </div>
 <div style="text-align:center; margin: 0 auto;"><small >Citogenesis, from <a href='https://xkcd.com/978'><i>xkcd</i></a>.</small></div>

 Even more extreme versions of this are those of mostly bad-faith "[citogenesis](https://en.wikipedia.org/wiki/Wikipedia:List_of_citogenesis_incidents)" (a term coined by Randall Monroe in [_xkcd_](https://xkcd.com/978/)), where reliable sources are created for hoax Wikipedia content by means of circular reporting.
-For example, the name "Julius Pringle" for the Pringles mascot was made up by some Wikipedia editor but by 2013 was formally acknowledged and in fact adopted by Kellogg as the official name of their moustachioed figurehead (another thanks to Annie for pointing me to this one).
+For example, the name "[Julius Pringle](https://en.wikipedia.org/wiki/Pringles#Marketing)" for the Pringles mascot was made up by some Wikipedia editor but by 2013 was formally acknowledged and in fact adopted by Kellogg as the official name of their moustachioed figurehead (another thanks to Annie for pointing me to this one).

 In the context of transit maps, the actual flattened diagram I made has no real-world counterpart, beyond the fact that yes, those stations do connect to each other in that order.
 It's a diagram that has never been used in any form by the city of Montreal, but it's still reliable and informative enough to be used on Wikipedia.
 The route diagram I made was actually submitted to the mainspace via Articles for Creation, which means it was formally reviewed by another editor before being approved (which isn't strictly necessary).
 It doesn't have any citations.

-This isn't to suggest it's a bad faith contribution; instead, this metro diagram lies in the gray area of tertiary information.
+This isn't to suggest it's a bad faith contribution: Instead, it's to acknowledge that this metro diagram lies in the gray area of tertiary information on Wikipedia.

 <div class='image-line2'>
 	<img class='photo' src="/images/blog/wikipedia_transit/Metro_de_Montreal_-_010.jpg" style='width: 350px'>